rkandekar/githubtest/README.md

-git log # gives all history logs clear # command to clear the console git status # double to check if anything to commite git push # push the code to github
+git log # gives all history logs clear # command to clear the console git status # double to check if anything to commite git push # push the code to github... push commited changes to remote server (github in this case)